K1 tank

-The K1 is a South Korean main battle tank designed by Chrysler Defense (later General Dynamics Land Systems) and Hyundai Precision Industry (later Hyundai Rotem) for the Republic of Korea Armed Forces.
-The vehicle's design was based on Chrysler's M1 Abrams together with some proven subsystems from M60A3.
-The K1A1 is an up-gunned variant with a 120 mm 44 caliber smoothbore gun, and outfitted with more modern electronics, ballistic computers, fire control systems, and armor.
-Hyundai Rotem produced 1,511 K1 and K1A1 tanks between 1986 and 2010.
+The K1, sometimes referred to as the 88 Tank (88 전차), is a South Korean main battle tank designed by Chrysler Defense (later General Dynamics Land Systems) and Hyundai Precision Industry (later Hyundai Rotem) for the Republic of Korea Armed Forces.
+It is a derivative of Chrysler's M1 Abrams, tailored to meet unique ROK requirements.
+The K1A1 is an upgraded variant based on the GDLS technical data package with a 120 mm 44 caliber smoothbore gun, and is outfitted with more modern electronics, ballistic computers, fire control systems, and armor.
+Hyundai Rotem produced 1,511 K1 and K1A1 tanks between 1986 and 2011.